 Big flowers, little flowers, fruit trees, berry bushes.
 A diversity of plant species and their flowers from early spring into the fall will help your local native bees.
 Always prioritize native flowering plants and recognize co-evolution occurs.

-Please meet with your city council and county commissioners, asking them to prioritize pollinator habitat on city and county properties.
+Please meet with your city council and county commissioners, asking them to prioritize pollinator habitat management on city and county properties.
 Focusing attention on pollinator friendly plants when landscaping decisions are made can make a great deal of different to our native pollinators.
 It is their community too–make them feel more at home!